Pros / It has one of the best contrast ratios of any projector.

+The Optoma’s specifications make it an excellent choice for both home and business users.
+The projector touts a native resolution of 1280 x 800 pixels, and it can upscale video content to 1080i.
 Its excellent benchmark performance was confirmed in our hands-on testing.
-We used the Optoma to view a variety of high-definition content in dark environments and those with ambient light, and image quality was phenomenal in both settings.
-Fine onscreen details were rendered in clear focus, and even on high brightness settings, color levels remained consistent and didn’t appear washed out.
+We used the ML750ST to view a variety of high-definition videos in dark and light environments, and those with ambient light and image quality fared quite well in both settings.
+Fine on-screen details were rendered in clear focus, and even on high brightness settings, color levels remained consistent and didn’t appear washed out.

 The ML750ST’s short throw ratio of 0.8:1 also contributes to its pristine image quality.
 Short-throw projectors like the Optoma don’t need to be as far away from the display surface as typical projectors – you’ll only need to place the projector 4 feet away from a surface in order to produce a 6-foot image.